 Gustav Klimt paintings are everywhere in Vienna.
-But there is only one of his studios that has survived as such.
+But only one of his studios has survived as such.
 It is the closest you can get to the Art Nouveau painter’s working environment.
 I visited the Klimt Villa in the 13th district of Hietzing after a stroll through nearby Schönbrunn Palace.
 It’s the result of a tenacious attempt to restore authenticity in a place that has changed rapidly within a few decades.
 Here is what to expect:

 What To See At Klimt Villa

 Unter St. Veit is tranquil and suburban, just the opposite of Klimt’s previous studio places.
 The white neo baroque villa sits in the middle of vast park grounds.
 When Klimt used his studio there between 1911 until his death in 1918 the house and garden looked different.
 The building was a laid back single-level cottage boasting a wild romantic garden packed with fruit trees, shrubs, flowers, song birds and bumble bees.
 What is for sure: Klimt did not live in the luxurious villa you see.
 The name Klimt Villa is a little misleading but that’s what the building has locally been known for.